ksu-cs-textbooks/cc210/content/13-inheritance/06-java/01-class-inheritance.md

 In the example above, we've used the `extends` keyword in Java to show that the `MotorVehicle` class inherits from, or _extends_, the `Vehicle` class.
 That's all we need to do to show that a class inherits from another class.

 Let's see if we can do the same process for the `Car`, `Truck`, and `Airplane` classes that are shown in the UML diagram above.
 We must make sure we place the code for each class in the correct file.
-Use the tests below to make sure that you have your classes structured correctly.

-{{% notice noiframe %}}

-This content is presented in the course directly through Codio.
-Any references to interactive portions are only relevant for that interface.
-This content is included here as reference only.

-{{% /notice %}}